noboruma/s1h/README.md

 ![main output](.github/assets/main.png)

 <span style="color:green">Green entries</span> are ssh reachable hosts. <span style="color:green">Red</span> indicates the host are not reachable with the given hostname & port.

-You can search hosts or hostname using repectively `F1` amd `F4` to jump directly to entries:
+You can search hosts or hostname using repectively `F1` amd `F2` to jump directly to entries:

 ![main output](.github/assets/search.png)

-- When you press `enter` and it will automatically use the configured authentication method (password or SSH key) to establish the connection.
+- When you press `s` and it will automatically use the configured authentication method (password or SSH key) to establish the connection.
 This opens a new shell on the remote host.

-- When you press `c` it will give the option to upload a file to one or multiple selected host:
+- When you press `u` it will give the option to upload a file to one or multiple selected host:
 ![main output](.github/assets/upload.png)

-- When you press `C` it will give the option to download a file from one or multiple selected host:
+- When you press `d` it will give the option to download a file from one or multiple selected host:
 ![main output](.github/assets/download.png)

 - When you press `m` it will select the current entry for multi selection.